Interface

 • On the right, the Inspector window lists all the information of the current selected object

 While working in the interface, accidents may happen, such as closing an important window or panels disappearing.
-To solve such an issue, you can use the Unity Layout manager to reset windows and panels to their original positions.
+To solve such an issue, you can use the Layout manager to reset the interface:

 • Extend, move and close some windows randomly

-• In the top right corner of the Unity main window, find the hidden dropdown button
+• In the top right corner of the main window, find the dropdown button

 ../_images/layout.png